 Brexit may affect pet exports

 We've prepared some Brexit information for exporters of pets to the UK and EU.
-The situation with Brexit is changing over time, so this information and guidance could change later in 2019.
+The situation with Brexit is changing over time, so this information and guidance could change towards the end of 2020.

 You should also visit: